 A part of the total Loans and advances to customers is measured at fair value.
 These loans are valued using pricing models based on the net present value of estimated future cash flows.
 The pricing models are based on current market data, such as the euro swap curve.
 In addition to the euro swap curve, there are unobservable market inputs.
 The unobservable market inputs may include spreads which are embedded in the discount curve.
-The total spread is based on the pricing of comparable mortgages within the market, and varies from 116 to 260 basis points (2015: 121 to 328 basis points).
+The total spread is based on the pricing of comparable mortgages within the market, and varies from 94 to 256 basis points (2016: 116 to 260 basis points).

-The impact of a 10 basis point spread increase on the fair value of financial assets results in EUR 0.9 million extra expenses in the income statement (2015: EUR 0.8 million expense).
+The impact of a 10 basis point spread increase on the fair value of Loans and advances to customers results in a lower fair value of EUR 0.8 million (2016: EUR 0.9 million lower fair value).